AntanasMurelis/AntanasMurelis.github.io/index.md

 ### Morphological analysis of epithelial lightsheet miscroscopy images
 *Computational Biology Lab @ ETH Zürich*

 Epithelial cells cover the surfaces of organisms, and are the source of 90% of all cancers.
 Lightsheet miscrocopy allows to analyse the 3D structure of organs and epithelia.
 Here, I script algorithms to investigate morphological characterstics segmented epithelia images, and create meshes for simulations of epithelia cells at cell resolution level.
-DOI: http://dx.doi.org/10.1016/S2666-1683(23)01167-9
+See @ [DOI](http://dx.doi.org/10.1016/S2666-1683(23)01167-9).

 <img src="images/Contact_Mesh.png?raw=true"/>